2kpixelstudios/2kps-unity-csharp-logging/README.md

-# 2kps-unity-nlog
+# 2kPS Unity NLog Integration

-Contains an integration to more easily use NLog logging within the Unity game engine.
+This project contains an integration to more easily use NLog logging within the Unity game engine.